-With a unique slate of programs, classes, and events such as our A Shenere Velt Gallery, our Yiddish cultural programs and library, our social activism and much more, the Workmen’s Circle is a vibrant, dynamic part of the Southern California community.
+With a unique slate of programs, classes, and events such as exhibitions in our A Shenere Velt Gallery, our Yiddish cultural programs and library, our social activism and much more, the Workers Circle is a vibrant, dynamic part of the Southern California community.

 And make sure to see, and read about, the mural outside our building.
 This work of art beautifully articulates our mission.

 Workers Circle Around the Country